 We appreciate that this uncertain time is a cause of stress and anxiety for practitioners and we encourage you to take steps to look after your health, including to seek help when needed.
 A list of practitioner support services is on the Ahpra website.

 All other requirements remain as set out in each Board’s English language skills registration standard.
 Please note at home and/or ‘indicative’ versions of any of the ELS tests have not been approved by the Boards for regulatory purposes so cannot be accepted.
-We will continue to work to identify if further options are needed while ELS tests are disrupted, including whether we may be able to extend the validity of test results safely.
-We will publish more information as soon as we can.
+We will continue to work to identify if further options are needed while ELS tests are disrupted and publish any updates here.

 Test providers are regularly updating their information about test availability.
 We recommend you visit the relevant test provider’s websites directly to see when you can next access a test in your area: